11 Differences Between Intermodal and Truckload Every Shipper Should Know

 Intermodal is a more rigid method of shipping.
 There are cut times at the ramps to hold transits, and if issues happen on the rail, then the options are limited in that the container is on the rail until it isn’t, meaning that once the container is loaded on the well car it cannot be removed until it hits the destination ramp.

-Intermodal has the ability to scale far better than intermodal.
+Intermodal has the ability to scale far better than truckload.
 The reason being is when it comes to truckload shipments it is one truck and one driver that is fully responsible for the shipment from origin to destination.
 When it comes to intermodal it’s a many-to-many relationship.

 Think of it this way: a dray driver can turn multiple times from an intermodal ramp to a warehouse and multiple drivers can be added to the dray segments of a shipment.
 Add to it, the class I railroads intermodal trains run an average of 280 trucks.